bchugg/bchugg.github.io/_research_notes/tassy_white_amms.md

 where $$U_t$$ are iid binomial random variables with success probability $$p$$, and $$\delta>0$$ is some constant parameter.
 Wlog we may assume $$p\geq 1/2$$, otherwise we flip the role of $$X_t$$ and $$Y_t$$.

-It's more intutive to look at the price process in log space.
+It's more intuitive to look at the price process in log space.
 Then we see that

 $$\log(S_t)-\log(S_{t-1})\in\{-\delta,\delta\},$$